giga-sec/gigaSec-Tech-Notes/3. Notes/Payload.md

 -> running a command,

-Metasploit has ability to send different payloads that can open shells on the target system.
+Metasploit has ability to send different payloads...
+...that can open shells on the target system.
 [[Metasploit Payload]]